 Third, what is probate?
 Probate is a court process in which a judge will review the will to check for a few things including, an analysis of whether the will is valid, a review of the decedent’s debts to make sure that all necessary debts are paid from the estate before the assets are distributed, and then to ensure that the terms of the will are followed in accordance with state law.
 This process can take time, and can be costly.
 Most wills go through probate, though some small estates are exempt from the process.

 Fourth, so what should I do?
 You should write a will.
 You should do your research to make sure your will is valid and will stand up in court.
 You should anticipate probate.
 Know that in the event of your death there may be a significant delay before your loved ones receive any funds from your estate.
 You can reduce the amount of time it takes for your will to go through probate if you make sure it is appropriately drafted.
 Consider consulting an attorney.
 They can help make sure your will meets all the criteria prescribed by state law and may recommend ways to structure your will to reduce time in probate.
 If you need any legal help regarding wills or probates contact Wills and Trusts Lawyer Scottsdale AZ and locals turn to for any information.

-Thank you to Hildebrand Law for providing the answers to these key questions.
+Thank you to Arizona Estate Planning Attorneys for providing the answers to these key questions.